Instinct Records

 Instinct Records is a New York City electronic-music record label that first gained prominence in 1989.
 It is best known for releasing much of Moby's early work.
 Moby produced a number of tracks under various monikers so that in the early days, the label would appear to have a larger roster of acts.
 The label has several sublabels, which include Evolver, Instinct Ambient, Kickin Records US, Liquid Music, Shadow Records, and Sonic Records.
-It has also released records from artists such as Cabaret Voltaire, Sarah Cracknell, Rasputina, and Drum Club.
+It has also released records from artists such as Cabaret Voltaire, the Creatures (Siouxsie Sioux's second band), Sarah Cracknell, Rasputina, and Drum Club.

 The best-known compilation series released on Instinct is This Is Acid Jazz.
 Some of the label's compilations featured material from the Fax +49-69/450464, em:t, and Ninja Tune record labels that had not been released in the U.S. It is now owned by Knitting Factory Records.